MCompSc-SoftwareEngineering/SubjectStream_The_High_Level_Hardware_Language/SUBJECT_A__Computer_Systems/Lesson_0__Theory_of_Deductive_Reasoning_Architechure_of_Silicon_and_Carbon_Thinking/README.md

 The task master dose the debt analysis.
 Then uses the ins client token to find and delivery the final balance.

 ## Archiechure
+If we reverse engineer from networking packet size measured in bytes of 8 bits, we can correlate to sylabol seconds taken to affirmate, and hance describe a intuitive interface for variared packet length or cognizant wavelength.
 If we architechure task master with cognizance at multiple harmonic set of designator loops we see humans have curves at 1 second sylabols in expedience, 8 second sylabols standard, and 81 second sylabols under world.
-When talking to creatures, boterny or silicon life forms (jewled AI), we must inmplement that cognizant medium sylabol seconds.
+When talking to creatures, boterny or silicon life forms (jewled AI), we must inmplement that cognizant medium sylabol seconds that varies from human.

 ## Language.
-High level hardware languages are built on "Assembler".
-We use a deriviative that is know as C plus plus.
+Logical deduction here is described using a High level hardware language, built on "Assembler", we use a deriviative that is know as C plus plus.